ashwinreddy/blog/_notes/Public/Library.md

 ---
-title: "Library"
+title: "library"
 feed: hide
 ---

-A library is a collection of [[Book]]s.
+a library is a collection of [[book]]s.
 But Umberto Eco and Nassim Taleb advocate for the [antilibrary](https://en.wikipedia.org/wiki/Antilibrary) as well.